Quasi-isometric rigidity of three manifold groups

-\begin{lemma} Under the hypothesis of Proposition \ref{prop:annulus tree}, a subset $X$ of $\Lambda_{K_Y}$ is a maximal inseparable set if and only there is a pared acylindrical component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$. \end{lemma} \Proof If $W$ is an acylindrical component of $M\setminus B$, it is not hard to deduce from the arguments used in the proofs of Lemmas \ref{ins cut pair} and \ref{necklace} that the limit set of $\rho(\pi_1(W))$ is a maximal inseparable set.
+\begin{lemma} Under the hypothesis of Proposition \ref{prop:annulus tree}, a subset $X$ of {$\La_K$ with at least $3$ points} is a maximal inseparable set {if and only if} there is a pared acylindrical component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$. \end{lemma}

-Let $x\in \Lambda_{K_Y}$ and assume that for any component $W$ of $M\setminus B$, $x$ does not lie in the limit set of any conjugate of $\rho(\pi_1(W))$.
-Let $y$ be another point in $\Lambda_{K_Y}$ and let $l\in \HH^3$ be a geodesic joining $x$ to $y$.
-It follows from the assumption on $x$ that $l$ intersects essentially infinitely many lifts of $B$.
-In particular $x$ and $y$ are separated by a cut pair.
-Since this holds for any $y\in\Lambda_K\setminus\{x\}$, $x$ does not belong to an inseparable set.
-The conclusion follows now from the first paragraph. \endp